 I always felt sad for the father in this song who wasted his child’s life.
-The dad spent all his time working or doing other things, things he wanted to do, instead of paying attention to his son and enjoying precious moments with him.
+That dad spent his time working or doing other things instead of paying attention to his son.
+He missed enjoying precious moments with his child.

 We played badminton over the clothes line—usually when Mom’s clean laundry was not drying on it.
-We wanted to play tennis, so Dad plowed and scraped and packed part of the old hay field and we had a tennis court.
-When we were done with that, it became a field again.
+One summer we wanted to play tennis, so Dad plowed and scraped and packed part of the old hay field and we had a tennis court.
+When our tennis days were over, it became a field again.

-Did we have money?
-Not much extra.
-But there was always enough food, always enough clothing.
-We never wanted for “stuff.”
 But more than any of those things, we had our parents’ attention.
+Their full attention.

 I’m grateful this Thanksgiving for what our parents gave us: unconditional love.